Oliver-CodeRepo/Oliver-Mulaku-Profile/README.md

 1. git clone this repo into you machine.
 2. make sure you installed python 3.7.x in path.
 3. In the command prompt navigate to the project folder
-4. cd to the directory where requirements.txt is located
+4. cd to the directory MyProfile where requirements.txt is located
-5. activate your virtualenv by running >mySiteEnv\Scripts\activate
+5. activate the virtualenv by running >mySiteEnv\Scripts\activate
-6. install all the dependencies required by the site by running >pip install -r requirements.txt
+6. install all the dependencies required by the site by running >pip3 install -r requirements.txt
 7. activate your local server by running >python manage.py runserver
 8. open your browser type localhost:8000/ on url bar to open the app.